Amended October 2022

 6.2.1 The Steering Committee will be responsible for establishing program activities for the Local, for proposing guidelines and policies that will subsequently be voted on by full members of DSA, and for acting on the organization’s behalf between Local meetings.

 6.2.2 The Steering Committee will appoint the Harassment and Grievance Officers of the Local for a one (1) year term, as pursuant to Resolution 33 of the 2017 DSA Convention.
 Appointments shall be confirmed by a majority vote of the membership at any meeting or convention of the Local.

 6.3 The meetings of the Steering Committee will be held at the call of the Co-Chairs at such intervals as may be determined by a prior Steering Committee Meeting or by consultation with any three (3) members of the Steering Committee.
 All members of the Steering Committee must be given four (4) days oral or written notice of regular Steering Committee Meetings; a 24-hour notice may be given under special emergency circumstances.

-6.4 A quorum of four (4) members of the Steering Committee is required for the transaction of Steering Committee business.
+6.4 A quorum of a simple majority of half plus one (1) of the current members of the Steering Committee is required for the transaction of Steering Committee business.

 6.5 The Steering Committee shall be authorized to approve expenses up to $200.
 Larger expenses shall be brought before the membership for approval.

 7.1 Nominations.
 A three-person Election Committee composed of members of the Local in good standing not presently holding office or immediately seeking office shall be established by vote at a Regular Meeting four (4) weeks prior to an election.
 The Election Committee shall immediately begin to solicit and receive nominations for the positions to be elected.